SantiVillaRam7/connect4MiniMax/README.md

 [Connect 4 Minimax Game on Streamlit](https://apppy-hjdcxnjsqhgwtwuempmvmv.streamlit.app/)

+You should select the game mode you want to play first in the left part of the screen.
+If you have finished the game or want to start a new one, click the "reset game" button.

 ## Game Rules

 - Players take turns to drop their tokens into one of the columns.